raggedkarma/godbreakersaga/src/honour-lies/roster-builder.md

 <hr id="special-rules" />

 ## Special Rules
-> If a unit ever gains a special rule twice, there is no additional effect.
+> If a unit should gain a special rule twice, there is no additional effect.

 #### \[Combat\] Discipline
 This unit bids Health at a 1:2 ratio when raising the indicated combat score (ranged, melee, or defence), improving it by +2 per Health bid.
-A disordered unit with \[Combat\] Discipline bids Health at 1:1 to improve the \[combat\] score, effectively ignoring both rules.
+A disordered unit with an applicable Discipline bids Health at 1:1 to improve their combat score, effectively ignoring both.

 #### Expendable
-If this unit would be destroyed, it is instead 'removed from play'.
+If this unit would be destroyed, it is instead removed from play.
 At the start of any subsequent round, any _Expendable_ unit removed from play may be deployed to your deployment area in column formation.
 This is not considered the unit's activation for the round.

 #### Fear
 Enemy units count one fewer stands when calculating their close combat score against this unit.
 A unit with Fear also has the Fearless special rule.